carlos2380/apigo/README.md

 ```

 #### Swagger
-Swagger allows to visualize and interact with the API.
+Swagger allows you to visualize and interact with the API.
 ```
 http://localhost:8092
 ```
-Initialize the browser on this url and access the apigo API documentation to know the different requests and responses.
+Initialize the browser on this URL and access the apigo API documentation to know the different requests and responses.

 ![swagger1](https://github.com/carlos2380/webCarlos2380/blob/master/swagger1.png)